K - the type of map keys. The map is invariant on its key type, as it

 Returns a key-value mapping associated with the greatest key

-strictly less than the given key, or null
+strictly less than the given key, or null if there is

 no such key.

-- the keykey
+key - the keykey,

-if there is no such keyK lowerKey(K key)
+or null if there is no such keyK lowerKey(K key)

 Returns the greatest key strictly less than the given key, or

-if there is no such key.
+null if there is no such key.

-- the keykey
+key - the keykey,

-if there is no such keyjava.util.Map.Entry<K,V> floorEntry(K key)
+or null if there is no such keyjava.util.Map.Entry<K,V> floorEntry(K key)

 Returns a key-value mapping associated with the greatest key

-less than or equal to the given key, or null
+less than or equal to the given key, or null if there

 is no such key.

-if there is no such keyK floorKey(K key)
+key - the keykey, or null if there is no such keyK floorKey(K key)

 Returns the greatest key less than or equal to the given key,

-if there is no such key.
+or null if there is no such key.

-- the keykey
+key - the keykey,

-if there is no such keyjava.util.Map.Entry<K,V> ceilingEntry(K key)
+or null if there is no such keyjava.util.Map.Entry<K,V> ceilingEntry(K key)

 Returns a key-value mapping associated with the least key

-greater than or equal to the given key, or null
+greater than or equal to the given key, or null if

 there is no such key.

-if there is no such keyK ceilingKey(K key)
+key - the keykey, or null if there is no such keyK ceilingKey(K key)

 Returns the least key greater than or equal to the given key,

-if there is no such key.
+or null if there is no such key.

-- the keykey
+key - the keykey,

-if there is no such keyjava.util.Map.Entry<K,V> higherEntry(K key)
+or null if there is no such keyjava.util.Map.Entry<K,V> higherEntry(K key)

 Returns a key-value mapping associated with the least key

-strictly greater than the given key, or null
+strictly greater than the given key, or null if there

 is no such key.

-- the keykey
+key - the keykey,

-if there is no such keyK higherKey(K key)
+or null if there is no such keyK higherKey(K key)

 Returns the least key strictly greater than the given key, or

-if there is no such key.
+null if there is no such key.

-- the keykey
+key - the keykey,

-if there is no such keyjava.util.Map.Entry<K,V> firstEntry()
+or null if there is no such keyjava.util.Map.Entry<K,V> firstEntry()

 Returns a key-value mapping associated with the least

-key in this map, or null
+key in this map, or null if the map is empty.

-if this map is emptyjava.util.Map.Entry<K,V> lastEntry()
+null if this map is emptyjava.util.Map.Entry<K,V> lastEntry()

 Returns a key-value mapping associated with the greatest

-key in this map, or null
+key in this map, or null if the map is empty.

-if this map is emptyjava.util.Map.Entry<K,V> pollFirstEntry()
+null if this map is emptyjava.util.Map.Entry<K,V> pollFirstEntry()

 Removes and returns a key-value mapping associated with

-the least key in this map, or null
+the least key in this map, or null if the map is empty.

-if this map is emptyjava.util.Map.Entry<K,V> pollLastEntry()
+null if this map is emptyjava.util.Map.Entry<K,V> pollLastEntry()

 Removes and returns a key-value mapping associated with

-the greatest key in this map, or null
+the greatest key in this map, or null if the map is empty.

-if this map is emptyImmutableNavigableMap<K,V> getDescending()
+null if this map is emptyImmutableNavigableMap<K,V> getDescending()

 Returns a reverse order view of the mappings contained in this map.